arnav57/digital/README.md

 ## Environment Setup

 This setup uses cocotb-2.1 to simulate alongside questa.
 You will need to do the following to setup the repository.
 Note that these instructions are for windows users.
-Linux users should be able to follow through a venv (hint: create a venv)
+Linux users should be able to follow through a venv

 1. Install Miniconda
 1. git clone this repo